 Research is ongoing, including clinical trials to identify more effective chemotherapy drugs and combinations.

-Multiple myeloma varies widely between people in its severity and progression.
-Some people with multiple myeloma will live for years with minimal symptoms.
-Others have rapid progression of life-threatening multiple myeloma.
+Multiple myeloma varies widely between people.
+Some will live for years with few symptoms.
+With others, the condition gets worse quickly.
 Identifying the forms of multiple myeloma is often challenging for doctors.

-Systems have been developed that attempt to predict a person's survival.
-The simplest and most common tool uses the blood levels of two substances: albumin and beta-2-microglobulin.
-A higher albumin level and a lower beta-2-microglobulin level suggest a better chance for prolonged survival.
+Systems have been developed that predict survival rates.
+The simplest and most common uses the blood levels of two substances: albumin and beta-2-microglobulin.
+A higher albumin level and a lower beta-2-microglobulin level suggest a better chance for longer survival.

-Other systems use multiple lab tests or tests of the genetics (DNA) in plasma cells to predict survival.
+Other systems use multiple lab or DNA tests in plasma cells.